 Teachers will now be responsible for paying their 6 percent contribution into the Public Employees Retirement System pensions, something the district previously paid.

 Health insurance coverage will be capped at $12,600 per year, and the district will sunset its early retirement option in March, instead offering $1,500 per year of work to teachers who are retiring.

-Superintendent Phil Long said the administration is willing to continue meeting in small groups with union representatives to settle the contract and get it ratified.
-He said he believed it was necessary to implement a contract by the end of the cooling-off period in their negotiations, Dec.
+Superintendent Phil Long said the administration is willing to continue meeting in small groups with union representatives to revise the contract and get it ratified.
+He said he believed it was necessary to implement a contract by the end of the cooling-off period in their negotiations, which is Dec.
 19.

-The articles changed since the district's last offer included an article about Medford Education Association dues and another about professional development funds and site committees.
+The articles revised since the district's last offer included an article about Medford Education Association dues and another about professional development funds and site committees.